-Washington Department of Corrections lists names of hundreds of inmates to be released in coming days due to coronavirus concerns
+Washington Department of Corrections names 1,100+ inmates to be released in coming days due to coronavirus concerns

-The Washington State Department of Corrections (DOC) has started to identify hundreds of inmates who will be released early from prisons out of coronavirus concerns.
+The Washington State Department of Corrections (DOC) has identified hundreds of inmates who will be released early from prisons out of coronavirus concerns.

-The DOC on Thursday issued a list of hundreds of inmates who will be released in the coming days after Gov. Jay Inslee signed an emergency order this week commuting the remainder of their sentences.
-Those eligible for the initial release are people serving non-violent offenses, or drug or alcohol offenses, who were already scheduled for release on or prior to June 29.
+The DOC on Thursday issued a roster of the of inmates who will be released in the coming days due to Gov. Jay Inslee’s emergency order this week authorizing commutations, furloughs and other measures to reduce prison populations vulnerable to the COVID-19 pandemic.

+The list made public by the DOC includes names of more than 1,100 individuals — a higher number than the 950 Inslee and DOC had announced earlier this week.
+The releases are targeted at incarcerated people who are not currently serving time for violent or sex offenses and who are nearing the end of their sentences, according to the agency.

 Susan Biller, a spokeswoman for DOC, said the list has been given to staff at all 12 prisons across the state with the directive that they begin releasing inmates over the next couple days if possible.
 “It’s a process,” she said.
 “It’s happening at all facilities.”

-While corrections officials provided the names of inmates approved for commutation, rapid reentry and work release furlough, the list posted online does not include their offenses or the prisons where they are being held.
+Corrections officials provided names of inmates approved for commutations, rapid reentry and work release furloughs, but the lists posted online do not include their offenses or the prisons where they are being held.

 The agency said its staff will confirm that all individuals transferring to the community will have an established address and a current Washington state identification, and that the current sentence being served is for non-violent or drug/alcohol related offenses.